 Beth Israel B'Yisrael 1

 Our first days in Israel saw us touring the old city of Joffa (where oranges are no longer grown) and visiting the underground bullet factory where pre-state Israelis clandestinely manufactured bullets under the noses of the British.
-We also toured David Ben Gurion’s home in Tel Aviv (and his incredible library), planted trees in Neot Kedumim - a biblical land preserve.
+We also toured David Ben Gurion’s home in Tel Aviv (and his incredible library), and planted trees in Neot Kedumim - a biblical land preserve.
 We also visited Bina - a secular Yeshiva where we studied a passage of Talmud as a way of gaining insight into Israel’s illegal immigration problem.
 (Oh - and Nancy broke two fingers when she was run over by a dog on the beach!)

-Travelling from Tel Aviv to Tsfat in the Northern Galil, we stopped first at Caesarea, the Roman city build by Herod the Great.
+Travelling from Tel Aviv to Tsfat in the Northern Galil, we stopped first at Caesarea, the Roman city built by Herod the Great.
 We also visited Neve Michael - a foster home for at-risk youth throughout Israel and learned of their wonderful work in nurturing hundreds of children.
-The we saw the beautiful Bahai Gardens in Haifa, holy spot of the Bahai religion, an off-shoot of Islam.
+The we saw the beautiful Bahai Gardens in Haifa, the holy spot of the Bahai religion, an off-shoot of Islam.
 We also visited the dazzling grottoes in Rosh Hanikra on Israel’s northern border with Lebanon.